scalding-io/social-media-analytics/src/main/scala/io/scalding/approximations/performance/README.md

-Performance evaluation of approximation algorithms : HyperLogLog / BloomFilter / CountMinSketch
+Performance evaluation of approximation algorithms HLL (HyperLogLog), BF (BloomFilter), CMS (CountMinSketch) using Hive and Scalding & algebird.

+Setup

+A Cloudera 5.2.4 Hadoop cluster consisting of 7 `r3.8xlarge` amazon nodes using
+ + Hive version = 0.13.1-cdh5.2.4
+ + Scalding version = 0.13.1
+ + Algebird version = 0.90
+Each node on the cluster offering:
+, each offering:
+ + 32 CPUs
+ + 244 GB RAM
+ + 3 * 1 TeraByte magnetic EBS volumes

 # COUNTING CARDINALITY

 Generate unique datasets using `GenerateMillionKeys.scala` and push files into HDFS.

-The following test were executed **with** and **without HLL** on a Cloudera 5.2.4 Hadoop cluster consisting of 7-nodes with `r3.8xlarge` (each offering 32 CPUs, 244 GB RAM and three 1 TB magnetic EBS volumes.
+The following test were executed **with** and **without HLL**

-Hive version = 0.13.1-cdh5.2.4
-Scalding version = 0.13.1
-Algebird version = 0.90

 ## Hive 0.13 results